veikman/yamlwrap/README.md

-# VEDM
+# `django-yamldoc` – quoins for static sites

+This is a Django application for maintaining documents in YAML format and refining them to a traditional ORM’d database to serve them to users.
+It’s for people who prefer VCS and powerful text editors over SQL and plutonian web-based administrative interfaces.

+## Status

-This is Viktor Eikman’s Django miscellania (VEDM).
-While technically reusable, and used in several personal Django projects, VEDM is of no interest to you.
+`yamldoc` is technically reusable, and used in multiple personal projects over the years, with some individual YAML documents over a hundred thousand lines long.
+However, `yamldoc` is probably of no interest to you.
+Its architecture is less elegant than the average Django app, mixing various concerns united only by the theme of refining YAML to HTML via quearyable SQL.

-The main theme of VEDM is static sites.
-The library provides tools that generate database contents from simpler text files that are easy to maintain.
-This makes migrations, and initial databases, disposable.
+`yamldoc.util.file` is more likely than the rest to be of any interest, if you to want to pick and choose code under the license.
+That module handles wrapping and unwrapping of lines (of Markdown) in version-controlled YAML documents.

+## History

+`yamldoc` was originally called `vedm` for “Viktor Eikman’s Django miscellania”.

+Per Django recommendation, `yamldoc` ships with its migrations.
+Because the application is designed for static sites where the entire database is routinely rebuilt and therefore disposable, these migrations have been overwritten a few times.
+Under `semver`, things should be more stable nowadays, but do tell me if you rely on that.

-## Migrations
+## Legal

-Per Django recommendation, VEDM ships with its migrations.
-These are auto-generated.
-In line with the main theme of VEDM, its migrations should not be considered stable.
+Copyright 2016–2021 Viktor Eikman

+`django-yamldoc` is licensed as detailed in the accompanying file LICENSE.